PCOS vs Endometriosis: What You Need to Know

 Dyspareunia refers to pain experienced during, before, or after sexual intercourse and is commonly seen in those with endometriosis.

-Painful urination and defecation
+Painful Urination and Defecation

 Painful urination (dysuria) and defecation (dyschezia) may be a symptom of endometriosis and can be described as painful, strained, or obstructed flow of urine or defecation.

-Nausea, bloating, and fatigue
+Nausea, Bloating, and Fatigue

-Menstruation when dealing with endometriosis can be especially painful and may cause other symptoms such as nausea, constipation, diarrhea, bloating, fatigue, etc.
+Menstruation when dealing with endometriosis can be especially painful and may cause other symptoms such as nausea, constipation, diarrhea, bloating, fatigue, etc. Shop fiber supplements.

-How to test for PCOS
+How to Test for PCOS

 There isn’t a single test that can be done to diagnose PCOS.
 The “S” stands for syndrome, which refers to a cluster of specific symptoms.
 For PCOS, these symptoms include high androgens levels, polycystic ovaries, and irregular menstrual cycles.
 In order to look further into these symptoms, your healthcare provider will likely ask for a medical history, and may conduct the following exams and tests: